Some people think that investing is expensive and costs a lot of money.

 Luckily, there's another option.

-Instead of investing a huge chunk of money all at once, you could invest small amounts over time.
+Instead of investing a huge chunk of money all at once, you could instead follow an investment strategy that invests small amounts over time.

-These micro-investments could still add up to a big amount of money, and they could still pay off down the track.
+These micro-investments could still add up to a big amount of money, and they could contribute to your long-term goals, though returns are never guaranteed.

 How do you start micro-investing?